nanoframework/nanoFramework.IoT.Device/devices/SparkFunLcd/README.md

 # LCD library for SparkFun RGB Serial Open LCD display (sizes 20x4 or 16x2) with I2C connection

- Use [SparkfunLCD.cs](SparkfunLCD.cs) to drive Sparkfun LCD modules via I2C.
+ Use [SparkFunLcd.cs](SparkFunLcd.cs) to drive SparkFun LCD modules via I2C.

- For example product information see [Sparkfun LCD-16398](https://www.sparkfun.com/products/16398)
+ For example product information see [SparkFun LCD-16398](https://www.sparkfun.com/products/16398)

  The code contained in this driver is based on see [OpenLCD](https://github.com/sparkfun/OpenLCD)